High Heels With Secrets: 19 Functional Shoes You Won’t Believe Exist

 High Heel Shoe Design Bottle OpenersHigh Heel Shoe Design Bottle Openers, $5.95

-Reef’s “Dram” sandals (available at Amazon) have an encapsulated canteen with a screw cap in the heel that can hold up to 3 ounces of liquid.
-These are best for beach parties but the worst for airports.
+Reef’s “Dram” sandals have an encapsulated canteen with a screw cap in the heel that can hold up to 3 ounces of liquid.
+These are best suited for beach parties, but not ideal for airports.

 DRAM – DRINK FROM YOUR SHOES!Reef “Dram” Sandals and Reef “Fanning” Sandals, $16.99 – $109.13